How To Cut Paracord Without A Knife

 The 550 Cord

-550 cord is a rot-resistant, fast-drying nylon rope that is a for .
+550 cord is a rot-resistant, fast-drying nylon rope that is a basic tool for survival.
 It has a strength of 550 lbs., which is why it is used in many different situations.
 A soldier without a 500 cord is basically not equipped and ready.

 Also, a prepper or anyone who is into any kind of outdoor adventures should be well-advised to carry it with them all the time.
 It is as important as it is functional, in numerous emergency situations.